efabless/caravel/README.md

 We removed the power ports from the original caravel netlist and can be found in `verilog/gl/caravel-nopwr.v`

 ## LVS
+we ran netlist VS netlist LVS to make sure that the eco'ed netlist matches the original one
 ### To run LVS:

 ```